martinschaible/skeleton-website-itcss-scss/README.md

 The folder `node_modules` will be created and about 41 MB of stuff will be downloaded and stored.
 This installation can be repeated anytime by deleting the folder `node_modules` and running the installation again.

-## Installation Bootstrap and Bootstrap fonts
+## Installation Bootstrap
 * Get the zip file from [Download - Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/download/).
 We need the *Source files*.
 * Create the folder `src/vendor/bootstrap`.
-* Unzip the content of the folder `bootstrap-5.3.3` of the zip file in this folder.
+* Unzip only the content of the folder `bootstrap-5.3.3/scss` of the zip file in this folder.
 * Get the zip file from [Github - twbs/icons](https://github.com/twbs/icons/).
 * Create the folder `src/vendor/bootstrap.icons`.
 * Unzip the content of the folder `icons-main` of the zip file in this folder.